EIGER VIII: First stars signatures in the connection between OI absorption and Galaxies in the Epoch of Reionization: Results

-Since all 40 galaxies in our sample reside within 15 identified overdensities (Section~\ref{sec:method_overdensities}), we investigate whether \oi\ absorption is preferentially detected in these environments.
-For clarity, we show the primary galaxy in each overdensity (as defined in Section~\ref{sec:method_overdensities}) when presenting the radial distribution of \oi\ absorption.
-Out of the 15 overdensities, 5 show associated \oi\ absorption.
-Figure~\ref{fig:radial_profile} presents the radial profiles around the primary galaxies in these systems.
+Figure~\ref{fig:OI_skymap} shows the 2D spatial distribution of galaxies around these five detected systems, with the size depicting the virial radii of the galaxies.
+The galaxies are randomly distributed around the absorbers, and we do not find correlations with stellar mass, star formation, or other galaxy properties.
+In all five cases where we have \oi\ detection the galaxy member with the minimum impact parameter is also the member with the lowest $R/R_{vir}$.

+Figure~\ref{fig:radial_profile} presents {1D} the radial profiles around the primary galaxies in these systems.
 The marker size indicates the number of member galaxies in each overdensity, while the color encodes the velocity offset from the corresponding \oi\ absorption.
 Panels (a) and (c) show impact parameter ($R$), and panels (b) and (d) show the same distribution normalized by the halo virial radius ($R/R_{\rm vir}$).

 Most of the \oi\ detections occur within $R \lesssim 175$ kpc of the primary galaxy, corresponding to an incidence rate of $0.56_{-0.16}^{+0.15}$, estimated using 68\% Wilson Score confidence intervals.
 Within 100 kpc, the incidence is $0.50_{-0.22}^{+0.22}$, increasing to $0.67_{-0.28}^{+0.20}$ for $R \leq 50$ kpc.
 Conversely, at $R > 150$ kpc an incidence of $0.13_{-0.08}^{+0.16}$ is measured.
 Within 300 kpc of the primary galaxy, the overall incidence is $0.27_{-0.10}^{+0.13}$, with values of $0.17_{-0.08}^{+0.13}$ for $50 \leq R \leq 300$ kpc and $0.18_{-0.09}^{+0.14}$ for $100 \leq R \leq 300$ kpc.
 These rates are substantially weaker than the incidence of strong \mgii\ absorption at $z \sim 6$ \citep{bordoloi_eigerIV_2024}, indicating that neutral oxygen preferentially traces a different phase of the circumgalactic environment.